Tiphaine5083/StockEasy/README.md

 - SCSS modular structure with responsive-first design
 - Flash messages are stored in `$_SESSION` and displayed in the layout with automatic flush
 - Full PHPDoc coverage for every class and method
-- Role-based access control system (super-admin, admin, secretary, user, intern, guest) — fine-grained permissions planned for V2
+- Role-based access control system (super-admin, admin, secretary, user, intern, guest) — fine-grained permissions planned for V2+
+- Centralized CSRF protection on all sensitive forms (`login`, `password reset`, `user CRUD`, `stock CRUD`, `logs filters`)
+- SQL injection prevention with prepared statements and bound parameters (including `LIMIT`/`OFFSET`)
+- All dynamic outputs are escaped with htmlspecialchars to prevent XSS vulnerabilities
 - Strong focus on UX for low-tech users (clear labels, modals, keyboard access)
 - All sensitive operations are wrapped in transactions (`beginTransaction` / `commit` / `rollback`)
+- Database errors trigger a 503 with logging, no sensitive info exposed
+- Session ID is regenerated after each successful login to prevent session fixation

 ---